openknowledge-archive/dpm-old/doc/design.rst

 Distributions are serialized Package on disk (or elsewhere) and handle all serialization and deserialization of packages.

-  * Other people can provide plugins (datapkg.distribution)
+  * Other people can provide plugins (dpm.distribution)
   * These are tried in turn when loading from disk

 Tools include downloaders, unpacking and the command line interface.